rosfran/aggregator-cmd/README.md

 ###           each individuals Tasks runs only one file entry.
 ###           Implemented by class: com.mendix.csv.aggregator.parallel.impl.ParallelProcessingForkJoinImpl

+    The best performance is for the external strategy.
+It has almost the double of perfomance when compared with the forkjoin strategy.

+    The usage of Fork Join framework is awesome on recursive tasks, where you have tasks running a lot of subtasks.
+Another great advantage of using Fork Join is the "work stealing" mechanisms, which allows that one task may use the task from another task, just in case a given task doesn't have tasks available.

 # Running it

     The application runs through the command line.
 There are 3 arguments that may be passed to the application: